James-Yu/LaTeX-Workshop/README.md

 Privacy-first, with no telemetry and no profile-enrichment lookups.

-Security-first maintenance, including active review and corrective updates.
+Security-first maintenance, including active review, dependency hygiene, and corrective updates.

+This fork prioritizes a smaller and more auditable extension surface over broad feature parity.

+The target use case is enterprise-oriented TeX authoring and build workflows, where predictable execution paths matter more than preview, collaboration, or convenience integrations.

 For a concise summary of the security measures in this fork and the risks they are intended to reduce, see [Security Hardening Summary](./docs/security-hardening.md) or [セキュリティ対策サマリー](./docs/security-hardening.ja.md).